The most discriminable quantum states in the multicopy regime: Numerical methods for upper and lower bounds on the -copy discriminability

 Here, $\mathrm{T}_n$ denotes the partial transpose with respect to $n$ copies of $\mathcal{H}_S$, which can be chosen arbitrarily due to permutation invariance.
 For the scenario involving pure states, we let $\psi_i = \Tr_{S_{k+\ell-2}}(\Psi_i)$ and further impose $\Tr(F_{S_2 S_1} \psi_i) = 1$, corresponding to the condition $\Tr(\rho_i^2) = 1$.
 Upper bounds for rebits can be obtained by enforcing $\mathrm{Im}[\Psi_i] = 0$.
 Further details on the implementation can be found in \cref{app:sdp_details}.

 For this work, we have employed this SDP to obtain upper bounds on $\Omega$ for the case $d = 2$ and several scenarios involving pure and mixed qubits and rebits, with $k+\ell \le 5$.
-Results can be found in \cref{table:numerics_sdp}.
+Results can be found in \cref{{table:upper_numerics_sdp}}.
 Optimisations were performed using Python and CVXPY~\cite{diamond2016cvxpy,agrawal2018rewriting}, with MOSEK~\cite{mosek} and SCS~\cite{odonoghue21_SCS} solvers, running on a Intel Core Ultra 9 285K CPU with 128 GB of RAM.
 The code is available on GitHub~\cite{1ucasvb_github}.

 Note that \cref{eq:sdp_phi0} and the SDP in \cref{eq:sdp_main} relax the product form necessary for the substitution in \cref{eq:sdp_fliptrace}.
 The resulting feasible region for the operators $\Phi^\ell_i$ includes convex mixtures of strategies, effectively allowing for classically correlated state preparations and measurements.
 It is currently unknown if this additional resource leads to an increased value for the maximum discriminability.